 Over the next several decades, the U.S. grocery retail experience will increasingly be shaped by multicultural consumers, based on population growth and current shopping behaviors, new research from CPG sales and marketing firm Acosta finds.

 Net U.S. population growth is estimated at 98 million from 2014 to 2060, with the Hispanic population projected to rise by 64 million in that time, according to Acosta’s first “Multicultural The Why?
-Behind The Buy” study, released this week.
+Behind The Buy” study, released in April.
 Growth is forecast at 22 million for the Asian-American population and 18 million apiece for the African-American and multi-racial segments, while the Caucasian/Non-Hispanic population is expected to decline by 16 million.

 "The growing multicultural population will drastically impact the grocery industry, and we have already noticed key differences between shopper groups," noted John Clevenger, senior vice president and managing director for Acosta Strategic Advisors.